-Small Capitalization Company Risk.
-Investing in securities of small-cap companies presents more risks than investing in securities of more established or large-cap companies.
-Small-cap companies often have more limited resources and greater variation in operating results, leading to greater price volatility.
+Small and Mid-Capitalization Company Risk.
+Investing in securities of small- and mid-cap companies presents more risks than investing in securities of more established or large-cap companies.
+Smaller companies often have more limited resources and greater variation in operating results, leading to greater price volatility.
 Trading volumes may be lower, making such securities less liquid.
+Small- and mid-cap companies may have a shorter history of operations or less diversified product lines - making them more susceptible to market pressures.
+During some periods, stocks of small and mid-sized companies, as an asset class, have underperformed the stocks of larger companies.